Shabana Mahmood: Israel and Palestine

 In July 2024, Mahmood was promoted to the role of Secretary of State for Justice.
 Following a wave of Islamophobic and racist abuse directed at her on social media, senior leaders of the British Jewish community made public statements in support of her, including Danny Stone, director of the Antisemitism Policy Trust, who stated that she "has been kind, thoughtful, and supportive in all of my dealings with her, including on serious issues of conspiratorial antisemitism.
 She has been relentlessly abused and deserves some kindness" and that she had "taken direct action against antisemitism."

 In 2024, Mahmood voted against making BDS illegal.
-She did not sign a letter urging the UK to uphold the International Criminal Court's arrest warrants for Israeli officials.
-She abstained from several key votes on issues related to the war in Gaza, including a call for a ceasefire in Gaza in November 2023 and a call to suspend arms sales to Israel in March 2024.
-She chose to abstain from proscribing Palestine Action as a terrorist group.
+She did not sign a letter urging the UK to uphold the International Criminal Court's arrest warrants for Israeli officials; abstained from several key votes on issues related to the war in Gaza, including a call for a ceasefire in Gaza in November 2023, and a call to suspend arms sales to Israel in March 2024; and chose to abstain from proscribing Palestine Action as a terrorist group.
+However, when the high court reversed the ban on Palestine Action, she said she will "fight" the judgement in the court of appeal.

 LGBT issues

+Mahmood leaving Downing Street in March 2026.

-In March 2019 Mahmood was criticised by activists within her party after stating that the "religious background" of pupils and "age appropriateness" should be considered when teaching LGBTQ content during Relationship and Sex Education (RSE) lessons in schools, after 1,700 of her constituents signed a petition objecting to teaching such content at a primary school.
+In March 2019, Mahmood was criticised by activists within her party after stating that the "religious background" of pupils and "age appropriateness" should be considered when teaching LGBTQ content during Relationship and Sex Education (RSE) lessons in schools, after 1,700 of her constituents signed a petition objecting to teaching such content at a primary school.
 The columnist Owen Jones said on Twitter that her remarks were "shocking", feeling that they supported parents "trying to stop lessons educating pupils about the existence of gay people".
 Mahmood replied that she had never advocated exclusion of LGBT relationships from RSE lessons.

-In a 2024 interview with The Daily Telegraph Mahmood said that she was concerned with the treatment of gender-critical activists, saying that "many women have had to go to court, usually in employment tribunals, in order to clarify ... their right to say that biological sex is real and is immutable – a position that I also agree with" and that women "shouldn't be in the position of losing their jobs" for espousing those views.
+In 2013, Mahmood voted in favour of the Marriage (Same Sex Couples) Act 2013 which legalised same sex marriage in England and Wales.
+No vote was recorded for Mahmood on New Clause 1 of the Northern Ireland (Executive Formation) Bill in July 2019, which required regulations to provide for same-sex marriage in Northern Ireland.In a 2024 interview with The Daily Telegraph Mahmood said that she was concerned with the treatment of gender-critical activists, saying that "many women have had to go to court, usually in employment tribunals, in order to clarify ... their right to say that biological sex is real and is immutable – a position that I also agree with" and that women "shouldn't be in the position of losing their jobs" for espousing those views.
 She also said that she "agrees with J. K. Rowling" regarding the view that "biological sex is real and is immutable", and that Rowling was "leading the fight in this area".
 Following the Supreme Court's 2025 ruling in For Women Scotland Ltd v The Scottish Ministers, which concerns transgender people, Mahmood said that criticism of the ruling was "absolutely unacceptable".